SERVIR-WA/GALUP/.github/ISSUE_TEMPLATE/w2m1-exercise-submission.md

 2. Please UPDATE THE TITLE of this "Issue" in the title bar above with your name.

-3. If you haven't done so, please go back to Module 2 and make sure to take the post-training survey.
-Participating in surveys is required for receiving the "GALUP Certificate" by the University of Florida.
+3. If you haven't done so, please go back to Module 1 and make sure to take the post-training survey.